libtropic

 set(LT_HELPERS ON)

-# This switch exposes also functions containing example of usage.
+# This switch exposes also functions and tests containing example of usage.

 # Might be a good starting point.